 Yvonne Loriod aura aussi été une grande pédagogue, au fil de ses déplacements en Europe ou en Amérique mais surtout au conservatoire de Paris de 1967 à 1989, où elle transmettra à plusieurs de ses élèves pianistes (notamment Michel Béroff, Roger Muraro et Pierre-Laurent Aimard) la passion de Messiaen.
 Selon Roger Muraro, Yvonne Loriod doit être enterrée "la semaine prochaine" auprès de son époux, non loin du lac de Petichet à Saint-Théoffrey, dans le Dauphiné si cher au couple Messiaen.

 "TOTAL DEDICATION " "She was totally devoted to the Messiaen cause, which she found brilliant and with which she was head over heels in love as soon as they met," says Roger Muraro.
 But the composer, first married to the violinist Claire Delbos, did not marry Yvonne Loriod until 1961, two years after the death of his first wife from a long illness.
-Very present discographically (for the Vega, Erato, Ades labels ...), Yvonne Loriod records Debussy, Albeniz or Berg but also Mozart concertos with ...
+Her discography (for the Vega, Erato, Ades labels ...), Yvonne Loriod records Debussy, Albeniz or Berg but also Mozart concertos with ...
 Pierre Boulez, for which she will create the second book of Structures for two pianos ( with the composer) in 1961.
 Equipped with a virtuoso technique, she offered the first performances of pieces by André Jolivet and Jean Barraqué.
-She reveals to the French public pieces of Bartok and Schönberg.
-But it is above all the work of her husband that this outstanding organizer will help to disseminate throughout the world, holding the piano part if necessary, as in the famous Turangalîla-Symphonie, alongside her sister, Jeanne Loriod, Ondes Martenot.
-A musician capable of reducing the monumental opera of her husband, Saint Francis of Assisi, to two pianos, of orchestrating her Concerto for four and making the necessary corrections to the proofs of her pieces.
+She reveals to the French public, pieces of Bartok and Schönberg.
+But it is above all the work of her husband that this outstanding musician will help to disseminate throughout the world, holding the piano part if necessary, as in the famous Turangalîla-Symphonie, alongside her sister, Jeanne Loriod, Ondes Martenot.
+A musician capable of reducing the monumental opera of her husband, Saint Francis of Assisi, to two pianos, of orchestrating his Concerto for four and making the necessary corrections to the proofs of his pieces.
 Even if it means giving up composing herself - only three works by her hand are known.
-Yvonne Loriod will also have been a great teacher, throughout her travels in Europe or America but especially at the Paris Conservatory from 1967 to 1989, where she will transmit to several of her student pianists (notably Michel Béroff, Roger Muraro and Pierre-Laurent Aimard) the passion of Messiaen.
+Yvonne Loriod was also a great teacher, throughout her travels in Europe or America but especially at the Paris Conservatory from 1967 to 1989, where she will transmit to several of her student pianists (notably Michel Béroff, Roger Muraro and Pierre-Laurent Aimard) the passion of Messiaen.
 According to Roger Muraro, Yvonne Loriod must be buried "next week" with her husband, not far from Lake Petichet in Saint-Théoffrey, in the Dauphiné so dear to the Messiaen couple.